nitinshrinivas/VerilogParser/README.md

 # VerilogParser

-We parse the inputs, wires and the functions that are taking place to be able to code any simulations in language other than verilog.
+Verilog Netlist to Python/C++ for complicated simulations???
+Parse the Netlist here.

 #### Instructions to run the file

+1. Download the Jupyter Notebook.
-1. Write the correct file_path of the verilog file in your local system.
+2. Write the correct file_path of the verilog file saved in your local system.
-2. Run the complete notebook
+3. Run the notebook.
+4. Make changes to get the required output format.